|"Studying endometriosis is like nailing Jello to a tree."

 Donna Vogel, National Institute of Health 2000

-or more to explain all I have read.
+several more to introduce what I have read.

 Stage V endometriosis has been discussed by Canis and

 suggested as part of the Endometriosis Fertility Index by